DrZingo/Ultimate64-manual-unofficial/Ultimate64-manual.md

 Off/Open: 6581
 ```

-Now you have to set your SID types in the Ultimate-II menu:
+Now you have to set your SID types in the Ultimate-II+ menu:
 `Short press on power button` ->
 `F2` ->
 `U64 specific settings` ->
 Set your types at `SID in socket 1` and `SID in socket 2`

-# Menu Settings
+## Menu Settings

-To enter the Ultimate-II menu:
+To enter the Ultimate-II+ menu:
 `Short push on the power button`

 For Ultimate 64, Cartridge, SID, Drive settings etc:
-`F2` when you are in the Ultimate-II menu
+`F2` when you are in the Ultimate-II+ menu
-`run/stop` takes you back to the browser

 For reset, power off, reboot etc:
 `F5` brings up options

+For navigation help:
+`F3` will show navigation keys

+`run/stop` takes you back to the browser from sub-menus
+or out of the Ultimate-II+ menu

 ## How to use your Ultimate 64

-Explain how to use

 ### Loading games/demos